 In the case of the ZOMEi M5, it comes with a metal ball head, which gives you the most flexibility and smoothness of them all.
 The ball head allows you to capture 360-degree panorama shots easily.
 Also, you can pan and tilt freely to capture images at whatever angle you can imagine.
 All that freedom of movement allows you to unleash your creativity to the fullest!

 People who have bought these tripods for their Nikon B500’s have a shared love for these features.
-Check out any one of the countless reviews online, and you’ll see them say only the best things about this tripod!
+Check out any one of , and you’ll see them say only the best things about this tripod!